-6.comply with all ICANN conflicts-of-interest and confidentiality policies.
+comply with all ICANN conflicts-of-interest and confidentiality policies.

-Section 4.
 INTERACTION WITH ICANN AND OUTSIDE ENTITIES

-1.No ICANN employee, Board member, or other participant in Supporting Organizations or Advisory Committees shall prevent or impede the Ombudsman’s contact with the ICANN community (including employees of ICANN).
+No ICANN employee, Board member, or other participant in Supporting Organizations or Advisory Committees shall prevent or impede the Ombudsman’s contact with the ICANN community (including employees of ICANN).
 ICANN employees and Board members shall direct members of the ICANN community who voice problems, concerns, or complaints about ICANN to the Ombudsman, who shall advise complainants about the various options available for review of such problems, concerns, or complaints.